filippovisconti/docs/_posts/adv_comm_net/2024-01-05-1c-Fast-convergence-and-MPLS.md

 categories: adv-comm-net lecture-notes
 math: true
 ---

-# Introduction
+## Introduction

-## What do we mean by network convergence?
+### What do we mean by network convergence?

-> [!Info] Convergence Routing convergence is the transition from a routing AND forwarding state to another state.
+> Convergence Routing convergence is the transition from a routing AND forwarding state to another state.
+{: .prompt-info}

 Convergence is typically triggered by a **change in the topology**, which can be either **sudden**, in the case of a failure, or **planned**, in the case of maintenance (hardware upgrades, firmware updates, config. changes).

 Convergence is a distributed process, during which routers might have an inconsistent view of the network.

-## Why should we care?
+### Why should we care?

-> [!Error] Problem: inconsistency Transiently inconsistent routing and forwarding state can lead to **traffic loss**.
+> Problem: inconsistency Transiently inconsistent routing and forwarding state can lead to **traffic loss**.
+{: .prompt-danger}

 These losses happen because: